Submissions and Evaluation

 Figure 2: The definition of Intersection over Union (IoU)

-Phase 2: Inference Speed of the models proposed by the participants would be the evaluation criteria.
+Phase 2: Inference Speed of the models proposed by the participants would be the primary evaluation criteria.
 Participants need to submit their proposed model file (saved checkpoint, .pb file or some other format), along with the inference script (.py file) and corresponding information of implementation requirements (.txt).
+Update (17/08/2024): In case of two teams having large difference between one metric (F1-score and Inference Speed) and comparable performance for other one, the rank will be decided based on the submitted report and reviewers comments.

 Phase 3: Subjective evaluation of the submitted Report and Source Code will be carried out to finalize the winners of the competition.
 Also, based on the report content, selected teams will be invited to collaborate with the organizers for paper writing.